 Pod: This element of the Kubernetes architecture is responsible for grouping those containers that need to work together to operate an application.

 Node- One or more pods run on a node, either a computer or a physical system.

 Cluster: Nodes in Kubernetes are clustered together into clusters.

-One of the tasks of a teacher, for example, is to distribute pods across nodes.
+One of the tasks of a teacher, is to distribute pods across nodes.
 Through constant monitoring, the master can intervene as soon as a node fails and clone it to compensate for the failure.
 The actual state is always compared to the desired state and adjusted if necessary.
 Such processes happen automatically.
-The teacher is also the access point for administrators and serves them to orchestrate the containers.
+The teacher is also the access point for administrators and serves to orchestrate the containers.

 Both the master and the nodes have a specific structure.

 A physical or virtual server active on one or more containers is a slave.
 In the node is the runtime environment of the containers.
 The so-called kubelet is also active, a component that allows communication with the teacher.
 Additionally, this service starts and stops the containers.
 With the advisor service, the kubelet records the use of resources, which is very interesting for analysis.
 Finally, the node contains the Kube-proxy implementation, which takes care of system load balancing and enables network connections via TCP or other protocols.

 The teacher is also a servant.
 To guarantee the control and supervision of the nodes, the controller manager runs on the master, a component that, brings together several processes: